KivlinLab/oldsite.github.io/index.md

 # Publications
 ¥ Undergraduate student, † Graduate student, ‡ Postdoctoral Researcher

-(30) Tipton, L.‡, G. Zahn‡, E. Datlof†, S.N.
-Kivlin, P. Sheridan, A.S.
+(30) Tipton, L.‡, G. Zahn‡, E. Datlof†, **S.N.
+Kivlin**, P. Sheridan, A.S.
 Amend, and N.A.
 Hynson.
 In press.
 Fungal aerobiota communities are unaffected by environmental conditions over a thirteen-year time series from Mauna Loa Observatory.
 Proceedings of the National Academy of Sciences

-(29) Kivlin, S.N., S. Fei, S. Kalisz, and C. Averill.
+(29) **Kivlin, S.N.**, S. Fei, S. Kalisz, and C. Averill.
 In Press.
 Microbial Ecology meets Macroecology: Developing a process-based understanding of microbial role in global ecosystems.
 Bulletin of the Ecological Society of America.

 (28) Averill, C., J.M.T.
 Bhatnagar, M. Dietz, W.D.
 Pearse, and **S.N.
 Kivlin** Global imprint of plant mycorrhizal associations on plant nutrient use efficiency traits.
 Proceedings of the National Academy of Sciences